softspiders/cra-ts-uilib-storybook-storyshots-lerna/README.md

-# react-ts-storybook-storyshots
+# cra-ts-storybook-storyshots-lerna

-Minimalistic React module in TypeScript with Storybook and Storyshots
+Minimalistic Create-React-App module in TypeScript with Storybook and Storyshots.
+All - in Lerna monorepo.

 UNDER CONSTRUCTION